sirech/deliver/INSTALL.markdown

 _digester.py_ to the folder.
 These are used to launch the processing.
 Symlinking them doesn't work, sadly.

+6. For extra notifications, the script _panic_ can also be copied to the folder.

 ### Starting deliver

 #### Updates